--Use EPA Water Sense products to conserve water.
-For a listing go to www.epa.gov/watersense.

--Perform a dye test to see if your toilets are leaking (instructions follow).
+- -Use EPA Water Sense products to conserve water.
+For a listing go to www.epa.gov/watersense. - -Perform a dye test to see if your toilets are leaking (instructions follow).
 To check if a toilet is leaking, remove the cover from the tank, add food coloring until the water in the tank is a dark color.
 Wait 30 minutes (without using the toilet).
 If any of the dye has entered the bowl in that time, your toilet is leaking.

-- Save 3% - 6% by using faucet aerators.
-Faucet aerators reduce the flow of water.

-- Repair leaking faucets and toilets and replace with low flow plumbing fixtures.
+- Save 3% 6% by using faucet aerators.
+Faucet aerators reduce the flow of water. - Repair leaking faucets and toilets and replace with low flow plumbing fixtures.
 A faucet that drips once every second wastes about 10 gallons of water a day.

-Water efficient means: Toilets: 1.6 gallons per flush or less Faucets: 2.5 gallons per minute or less Showers: 2.5 gallons per minute or less
+Water efficient means:

+Toilets: 1.6 gallons per flush or less Faucets: 2.5 gallons per minute or less Showers: 2.5 gallons per minute or less

 - Take short showers instead of baths.
-The average shower lasts 8 minutes using 24 gallons of water.

-- Turn the faucet off while brushing your teeth.
+The average shower lasts 8 minutes using 24 gallons of water. - Turn the faucet off while brushing your teeth.
 Use a glass of water for rinsing your teeth.
-If you leave the faucet running you could use 4 gallons of water.

-- When shaving, use a sink filled with rinse water.
-Do not let the faucet flow.

-- Use a broom, not a hose, to clean driveways, steps and sidewalks.
-Using the hose for 5 minutes uses 60 gallons of water.

--Aerate your lawn.
-Punch holes in your lawn about six inches apart so water will reach the roots rather than run off the surface.

--Water your lawn either in the morning or the evening, rather than the middle of the day, to help reduce loss of water due to evaporation.
+If you leave the faucet running you could use 4 gallons of water. - When shaving, use a sink filled with rinse water.
+Do not let the faucet flow. - Use a broom, not a hose, to clean driveways, steps and sidewalks.
+Using the hose for 5 minutes uses 60 gallons of water. - -Aerate your lawn.
+Punch holes in your lawn about six inches apart so water will reach the roots rather than run off the surface. - -Water your lawn either in the morning or the evening, rather than the middle of the day, to help reduce loss of water due to evaporation.
 Do not water the street or sidewalk.

--Use a layer of organic mulch around plants to reduce evaporation and save hundreds of gallons of water a year.

-Water used in washing the car: At home in driveway - 116 gallons Self-serve car wash - 16.2 gallons Automatic car wash - about 38 gallons
+Do not water on windy days. - -Use a layer of organic mulch around plants to reduce evaporation and save hundreds of gallons of water a year. - Water used in washing the car: At home in driveway 116 gallons Self-serve car wash 16.2 gallons Automatic car wash about 38 gallons

 - Plant indigenous species suited to your area and save as much as 54% of the water used to care for outdoor plants.
-Ask your local nursery for plant and grass species that require less water.

-If all U.S. households installed water-efficient appliances, the country would save more than 3 trillion gallons of water and more than \$18 billion dollars per year!
-Also, when we use water more efficiently, we reduce the need for costly water supply infrastructure investments and new wastewater treatment facilities.

--Mow your lawn with water retention in mind.
-Set mower blades on a high setting: 2-3 inch grass length as opposed to golf-course short, to provide natural ground shade and promote water retention by the soil.

--If you wash dishes by hand, do not leave the faucet flowing for rinsing.
+Ask your local nursery for plant and grass species that require less water. - If all U.S. households installed water-efficient appliances, the country would save more than 3 trillion gallons of water and more than \$18 billion dollars per year!
+Also, when we use water more efficiently, we reduce the need for costly water supply infrastructure investments and new wastewater treatment facilities. - -Mow your lawn with water retention in mind.
+Set mower blades on a high setting: 2-3 inch grass length as opposed to golf-course short, to provide natural ground shade and promote water retention by the soil. - -If you wash dishes by hand, do not leave the faucet flowing for rinsing.
 Instead, use a dish rack and spray device to rinse them.
-If you have two sinks, fill one with soapy water and one with rinse water.
+If you have two sinks, fill one with soapy water and one with rinse water. - -Check all water fixtures for leaks and fix/replace those that are leaky - -For cold drinks keep a pitcher of water in the refrigerator instead of running the tap.
+This way, every drop goes down you and not the drain. - -Do not use water to thaw frozen foods, thaw in the refrigerator overnight.